-Course Decemination Fundamentian of each mont Course Description BIOL 100 Human Biology (3) Explanation of each part The first line indicates the COURSE ALPHA (an abbreviation of the subject area) and the COURSE NUMBER, followed by the Course Title and the number of credits in parentheses.
+Course Description Evaluation of each next BIOL 100 Human Biology (3) Explanation of each part The first line indicates the COURSE ALPHA (an abbreviation of the subject area) and the COURSE NUMBER, followed by the Course Title and the number of credits in parentheses.
 Introduction to structure and functions of cells, tissues, organs, and systems of the human body.
 Topics related to physical fitness, nutrition, health, and disease.
 Not intended for science majors.
 The Course Description indicates the topics that will be covered.
 Some course descriptions include the number of class hours and program requirement information.
-[DB] Courses that fulfill the Leeward CC General EducationCore Requirement for the AA degree are identified withone of the following designations following the coursedescription:FoundationsWritten CommunicationFWSymbolic ReasoningFGOral CommunicationArtsDiversificationArtsLiteratureHumanitiesDHSocial SciencesBiological SciencesDPOther ScienceD0FocusHawaiian, Asian, PacificH Prerequisite: ENG 21 and 22 with a C or better or equivalent The italicized text provides special information such as when a course is offered, corequisites, prerequisites, or recommended preparation.
+[DB] Courses that fulfill the Leeward CC General Educat Core Requirement for the AA degree are identified one of the following designations following the c description: Foundations Written Communication Symbolic Reasoning Global Multicultural Perspectives Oral Communication Diversification Arts Literature Humanities Social Sciences Biological Sciences Physical Sciences Other Science Laboratory (sciences) Focus Hawaiian, Asian, Pacific d with Prerequisite: ENG 21 and 22 with a C or better or equivalent The italicized text provides special information such as when a course is offered, corequisites, prerequisites, or recommended preparation.
 A corequisite is a course that must be taken at the same time as the course being described.
 Specific information on repetition of course for credit may also be provided.